 Damage done while moving: Mobile home insurance policies don’t cover the home while it’s in transit.
 You’ll likely need a temporary policy or special endorsement for coverage during moves.

-Many other factors can influence how much you’ll spend on mobile home insurance, too, including:
+Some other factors that can influence how much you’ll spend on mobile home insurance include:

 The age of the mobile home